rajvi08/facade-solar-workflow/README.md

-# Vertical Façade Solar Analysis Workflow
+# Façade Solar Analysis Workflow
 ### *A Geometry-Aware and Cloud-Adjusted Solar Assessment Pipeline*

 This repository presents a **reproducible computational workflow** for analyzing the **solar energy potential of vertical building façades**.
 The workflow integrates **deterministic solar geometry**, **urban shading analysis**, and **cloud-adjusted irradiance** to support **façade-level comparative evaluation** in dense urban environments.